-All students seeking membership in a registered student organization at the University of Findlay must complete the anti-hazing training provided by the University.
-Failure to complete the training will result in the student being denied the ability to join any recognized student organization until the hazing education has been completed.
+All students seeking membership in a Registered Student Organization at the University of Findlay must complete the anti-hazing training provided by the University.
+Failure to complete the training will result in the student being denied the ability to join any Registered Student Organization until the hazing education has been completed.
+Registered Student Organizations will be responsible for conducting training for any volunteer who has contact with students.

 The Associate Vice President of Safety & Wellness will maintain a record of individuals who have completed the University's hazing education program.
-If a student is unsure whether they have completed the required program, they should contact the Associate Vice President for Safety & Wellness at 419-434-4733 to verify their eligibility to join a student organization.
+If a student is unsure whether they have completed the required program, they should contact the Associate Vice President for Safety & Wellness at 419-434-4733 to verify their eligibility to join a Registered Student Organization.